Daklit-BISU/Local-Landmark/README.md

 This is a web application that allows users to view local landmarks in their town and add custom icons for each landmark.
 This project was created as a task for a group project.

+## Features
+* Display a map of Bohol
+* Display local Landmarks
+* Members of a group can add new landmarks for their town (TBA)
+* Custom icons for landmarks can be uploaded and displayed on the map (TBA)

+## Technologies Used
+* HTML, CSS, and JavaScript for the frontend
+* PHP for the backend
+* Mapbox API
+* Apache HTTP Server
+* MySQL Database

 ## Installation

-To run this web app locally, I recommend you to install this application on your machine.
+To run this web app locally, I recommend you to install this applications on your machine.

 * Laragon
 * TablePlus